HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments

-In addition, following Eq.~\ref{eq:single_head_attn}, a mask $M^t\in\mathbb{R}^{n \times n}$ indicates the visibility of each human to the robot at current time $t$ and is obtained from the perception system of the robot.
+In addition, following Eq.~\ref{eq:single_head_attn}, a mask $M^t\in\mathbb{R}^{n \times n}$ indicates the visibility of each human to the robot at current time $t$ and masks out humans that are undetectable by the robot sensors.
 Assume the $n$-th human is not visible at time $t$.
 Then $M^t$ is a matrix filled with zeros, except that every entry in $n$-th column is $-\infty$.
 The numerator of Eq.~\ref{eq:single_head_attn} can be express as

 Let $V_{HH}^t = [v_1, ..., v_n]^\top$, where $v_i\in\mathbb{R}^{1 \times d_{HH}}$ is the value embedding of the $i$-th human.
 Then, based on Eq.~\ref{eq:single_head_attn}, the weighted human embeddings $v_{HH}^t\in \mathbb{R}^{n \times d_{HH}}$ is